twr14152/go2run/ssh_cli_client/README.md

 If you have multiple logins you could use if/else logic in the code to match hostname you're logging into with appropriate username and password.

 In reality you will more than likely be using tacacs and have standard login.
-So the sample code is written as such.
+So the base code is written as such.

 # Running code with show commands